+A car loan is a secured debt.
 At the beginning of an auto loan contract, monthly payments from installment loans are noted as “anticipated” in the loan company’s accounting records.
-In a charged-off account, the debt is removed from the original creditor’s accounting books so the debt stops being considered anticipated income.
-Government regulations give creditors deadlines for reporting overdue loan balances on vehicle loan charge off accounts.
-Information collectors, creditors, and collection agencies report these debts to major credit reporting agencies.
+In a charged-off account, the debt is removed from the original creditor’s accounting books so the payments coming due under the payment plan stop being viewed as future income.

 Charge offs are regulated by the government.
 A typical auto loan is called a “closed-end loan” in the banking world, and it must be classified as a loss and charged off after 120 days of nonpayment.
 Credit card loans, known as “open-ended loans,” can have 180 days of nonpayment before being a charge off.
 These regulations are reported in the FDIC’s Uniform Retail Credit Classification and Account Management Policy.

 The Federal Reserve Board, FDIC, and other government and banking industries have uniform standards for charge-offs in the Uniform Policy for Classification of Consumer Installment Credit Based on Delinquency Status, and in individual institutional policies.
 The rules are in place for accounting, portfolio management, data management, and accountability.

 A financial institution can report charged-off debt earlier than 120 days.
 The Uniform Policy recommends that losses are reported as soon as they are known.
 Although in March of 2020 the CARES Act amended the Fair Credit Reporting Act to slow down credit reporting during the pandemic, the credit protection in Section 4021 of the CARES Act does not apply to debt that’s been charged-off.